Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 Here are the other sauce pan brands we looked at and a short summary about each of them.
 An asterisk indicates a recommended option.

-*All-Clad Copper Core: As good as D3 or D5, just more expensive.
+*All-Clad Copper Core: As good as D3, just more expensive.
 We love that the 3-qt and larger has a helper handle, which is optional on D3.
-All All-Clad inserts will fit this pot as well.
+All-Clad inserts, like the steamer, will fit this pot as well.
 If it's in your budget, it's a great option.
 Made in USA.

 Cook's Standard 1.5/3-Qt Sauce Pan: Good value, well made, very pretty, but no helper handle on 3-quart size.
 Made in China.